Blue Lake, Kosciuszko National Park. Photograph by John Baker. Image courtesy of the Department of the Environment.

 In 2005, Australia had 14 World Heritage areas.
 These are places or areas that UNESCO, the United Nations Educational, Scientific and Cultural Organization, has agreed are worthy of special protection because they represent the best examples of the world's cultural and natural heritage.
 Some of these, such as Kakadu, Uluru-Kata Tjuta and Purnululu National Parks, are jointly managed by the Aboriginal traditional owners as UNESCO World Heritage areas.

 The Twelve Apostles, Port Campbell National Park, Victoria.
 Photograph by John Baker.
-Image courtesy of the Department of Sustainability, Environment, Water, Population and Communities.
+Image courtesy of the Department of the Environment.

 National parks are located in the alps, the deserts, forests, and reefs.
 They preserve: